widdowquinn/find_differential_primers/README.md

 Pbe_NCPPB_2795	Pectobacterium,betavasculorum_NCBI,gv7	tests/walkthrough/sequences/GCF_000749845.1.fasta	-
 ```

+Four columns are required (no headers are read), one row per input genome:

+- a unique name for the genome
+- a list of comma-separated labels for this genome - this will determine specificity of predicted primer sets
+- path to a `FASTA` file of the input genome sequence - this can be a draft genome in multiple fragments
+- (optional) path to a `.gff` file descrigbing genome features - if no features are provided, this should be a hyphen/dash (`-`).

-Four columns are required: `name`; `classes` (a list of comma-separated labels); `FASTA location`; and `features`.
-At this point no features are defined (these would used to direct primer design to specified regions of the genome), so this column contains only the symbol `-` to mark it as being empty.
+In the walkthrough config file no features are defined, so this column contains only the symbol `-` to mark it as being empty.

 Comment lines can be included, starting with `#` as the first character.
 These are ignored in the analysis